fabien-h/acta/README.md

 There is only one global store.
 Since this is an indexed object, there are no performance issue.
 Even with big objects and many keys.

-You don't need tooling to use Acta.
-Just go in your console, `Acta.states` will give you what you need to see. `Acta.setState` and `Acta.dispatchEvent` can be used directly in hte console.
+You don't need tooling to debug Acta.
+In your browser developper tools, `Acta.states` will let you access to all the informations you need.
+The store methods like `Acta.setState` or `Acta.dispatchEvent` are available in the console.

 ## Acta.subscribeState